bitcoinfacts/glacierprotocol.github.io/_docs/extend/improvements.md

 ---
-title: Possible improvements to Glacier
+title: Possible Improvements to Glacier
-description: Here's a list of improvements that can be made to Glacier, the step-by-step protocol for storing bitcoins in a highly secure way
 ---

 ## Don't store electronic copy of Cold Storage Information Page
 Glacier recommends stores an electronic copy of the Cold Storage